Everyone knows that the year only really begins after Carnival. So it’s time to prepare your agenda and choose what to do in São Paulo in March.

 Serra Pelada

-Another tip for what to do in March in São Paulo is the play “Serra Pelada”, which deals with the connection between mining and violence in the Amazon.
+Another tip on what to do in March in São Paulo is the play “Serra Pelada”, which deals with the connection between mining and violence in the Amazon.
 Mixing historical events with a fictional plot, the show features a diverse cast and addresses both the historical and social context of mining in Serra Pelada; as well as a fictional story of documentarians who find themselves trapped in the risks and tensions of today’s mining.

 📅 Until 23/03